meeistom/capstone-project-2024-t3-3900h15bcatdevs/README.md

 # capstone-project-2024-t3-3900h15bcatdevs

-# Running with Docker (Do this before you create a PR)
+# Running with Docker (main method)

+Docker runs the frontend and the backend.
+It installs all the frontend and backend dependencies and works with hot reload.

-When we add dependencies to either frontend or backend, please add to `requirements.txt` or `package.json` respectively.
+When NEW dependencies are added to either frontend or backend, please add to `requirements.txt` or `package.json` respectively.
 We will need to rebuild the docker image after adding dependencies.

 Build the docker image: